Pewillia/fgpa-apgf/samples/help/en-CA.md

 ## Tile Schemas

-The first field to enter is the id of the tileschema ( combination of extent set and zoom scale)
+The fields to enter are the following:

++ Id - The unique identifier of the tileschema ( combination of extent set and zoom scale).

-Name
-The projection name used to be displayed in the base map selector for the set of basemaps referencing the schema)
++ Name - The projection name used to be displayed for this base map selector and for the set of basemaps referencing the schema.

-Exendsetid
-It is the extend set to be used for the basemap.
++ Exendsetid - It is the extend set to be used for the basemap.
+It should reference the map.extentSets.id .

-Lodsetid
-This optional field indicates the level of detail to be used for a basemap.
++ Lodsetid - This field indicates the level of detail to be used for this basemap.
+It should reference the map.lod.id .

-Static overview map
++ Static overview map - The overview map displayed at top left corner of viewer viewport.

-Layer type
-The layer type indicates ESRI type  of the layer.
++ Layer type - The layer type indicates ESRI type  of the layer for the overview map.
+It only works with esriImage and esriTile layers.

-URL
-This filed indicates the service end point of the layer and should match the type indicated in the layer type.
++ URL - This field indicates the service end point of the layer of the static overview map and should match the type indicated in the layer type.

 ## Extents

 This section lists the extents to be used by the basemap.

 Setextend (default),Setextend (full), Setextend (maximum)

-ID
+Click on the set extent button to select a default , full, or maximum extent dynamically.

-The id of the extent set indicates the projection.
++ Id - The identifier of the extent set.

-WKID
-Select the number of the well known Id that corresponds to the projection to be used.
++ WKID - Select the number of the well known Id that corresponds to the projection to be used.

-vcsWKID
-Select the number of the vcswkid Id that corresponds to the projection to be used.
++ VcsWKID - Select the number of the vertical control system wkid Id that corresponds to the vertical datum to be used.

-latestWKID
-Set the number of the latestwkid  that corresponds to the projection to be used.
++ LatestWKID - Set the number of the Latest wkid  that corresponds to the projection to be used.

-DefaultExtent
++ LatestVcsWKID - Set the well known text to be used.

++ WKT - Select the number of the Well Known Text that corresponds to the projection to be used.

-Enter the xmin and ymax extents either interactively or by scrolling over the + sign and selecting a bounding box extent.
++ Default Extent - Enter the xmin and ymax extent when the extent is first loaded either interactively or by scrolling over the + sign and select a bounding box extent or a whole extent set.

-FullExtent
-Enter the xmin and ymax extents either interactively or by scrolling over the + sign and selecting a bounding box extent.
++ Full Extent - Enter the xmin and ymax extent when the user selects the home button either interactively or by scrolling over the + sign and select a bounding box extent or a whole extent set.

-Mamixum Extent
-Enter the xmin and ymax extents either interactively or by scrolling over the + sign and selecting a bounding box extent.
++ Maximum Extent - Enter the xmin and ymax extent when the user zooms or pans out to a maximum level either interactively or by scrolling over the + sign and select a bounding box extent or a whole extent set.
+The default extent is used if no maximum is supplied.

 ## Levels of Detail Sets

+The id of the level of detail set is listed.

-The Levels of detail lists for each level
+The Levels of detail lists for each level:

-The level number, map resolution, scale corresponding to the levels of detail for the tile schema, maps displayed.
-Scroll over the value and use the arrows to select the numerical value for the level,resolution or scale.
++ level number
++ map resolution
++ scale

+Click on the set level of details button to enter a tile cache layer url from which to obtain the levels of detail set.

+You may click on the X button to remove a level of detail entry from the set of entries.

 ## Map Components

-The maps components tab lists the if mouse coordinates are enabled and the numerical values selectable by a click for the projection displayed by selecting the wkid,vcsid ( vertical coordinate wkid) and latestwkid,latestvcswkid, and wkt( Well-known text (WKT) is a text markup language for representing vector geometry objects on a map, spatial reference systems of spatial objects and transformations between spatial reference systems.
+The maps components tab lists the if mouse coordinates are enabled and the numerical values selectable by a click for the projection displayed by selecting the wkid, vcsid ( vertical coordinate wkid) and latestwkid, latestvcswkid, and wkt( Well-known text (WKT) is a text markup language for representing vector geometry objects on a map, spatial reference systems of spatial objects and transformations between spatial reference systems.